Michael Platt (financier): BlueCrest Capital

-In 2013, BlueCrest invested $50 million in Meredith Whitney's hedge fund, Kenbelle Capital.
-In October of that year, BlueCrest made a redemption request, but while Kenbelle said it would comply, no repayment was forthcoming.
-The next year, BlueCrest sued in Bermuda to get its money back from the firm.
-In 2015, Whitney closed up shop and paid back all her investors, including BlueCrest.

 In December 2015, Platt announced that BlueCrest would return $7 billion for outside investors, take no outside money in the future, and become a private partnership.
 In his letter to investors explaining the change, Platt explained that "Recent developments in the industry, including, among other things, downward pressure on fee levels, the increasing cost of hiring the best portfolio management talent and the difficulty in tailoring investment products to meet the individual needs and constraints of a large number of diverse investors, have all significantly reduced industry profitability and flexibility."
 Consequently "BlueCrest believes that a transition to a Private Investment Partnership model is now appropriate for the business."

 In 2016, BlueCrest had a profit of almost 50 percent; in 2017, Platt "led his private investment firm to a 54 percent gain."
 This contrasted with "mediocre returns at some of the largest hedge funds in the world," noted Bloomberg News.
 In 2018, the Sunday Times named Platt "the richest hedge fund manager in the City."
 During the year, his net wealth had grown by 25 percent.
 In March 2019, he was named one of the highest-earning hedge fund managers and traders by Forbes.
 In 2019 BlueCrest's trading operation returned 53.5% net after expenses and made Platt approximately $2 billion.
 BlueCrest posted a 95 percent gain in 2020, it swelled Platt's net worth to $10 billion.
-In 2021, the Sunday Times Rich List estimated his net worth at £8 billion.
+In 2023, the Sunday Times Rich List estimated his net worth at £11.50 billion.

-Strategy

-In July 2017, Platt's investment strategy was described as follows: "Platt splits BlueCrest's assets between systematic strategies (based on pattern-spotting computer algorithms) and discretionary (human-driven) trades.
-The systematic trades are generally trend-following strategies – basically, buying assets that are going up, and selling ones that are falling.
-He delegates the day-to-day management to his traders, but retains overall control.
-He believes in aggressive stop losses – he will cut traders’ allocations drastically if they lose as little as 3% of their capital, but will also lift allocations to winning trades."

-In his first live television interview, given to Bloomberg on 15 December 2011, Platt said that there are "three things he won't touch – exposure to banks, peripheral debt risk, and illiquid investments."